Klook emails

 My efforts also improved the design and visual consistency of the emails.

-Email designs became cleaner and more consistent after my revamp project
+Email became cleaner and more consistent after my revamp project

 Postscript